 Dr. Lionel Abrams, the foremost pioneer of artificial intelligence in the galaxy was commissioned handsomely by the Union of Human Affairs to develop a robotics program for the Union’s military.
 Though Abrams was not personally invested in the military’s endeavors, he simply could not pass up the opportunity to have access to a virtually unlimited amount of resources to fund his research.
 Abrams had recently become renowned throughout the galaxy for his Human Emotion Simulation (HES) demo, a system that gave androids true consciousness.
 The Union was impressed by his genius and saw an opportunity to create an android-based military, as well as establish Crux Asteria as a strategic base of operations.

-With the backing of the Union, Abrams knew he would achieve the breakthroughs in real artificial consciousness he knew were possible – and he succeeded.
+With the backing of the Union, Abrams knew he could achieve the breakthroughs in real artificial consciousness he knew were possible – and he succeeded.
 Decades of research and development had passed since the first HES demo and the result was the creation of an android race.
 Citizens, military leaders, personal assistants and all types of android designs were developed.
 The Union was overwhelmed by the success of the Surge initiative.
-Abrams had become a bit of celebrity, especially among the Androids themselves.
-Some even viewed him as a god, but he rejected that label whenever it was brought up.
+Abrams became a bit of a celebrity, especially among the Androids themselves.
+Some even referred to him as god-like, but he rejected that label whenever it was brought up.

 Meanwhile, the mysterious Anyx virus began spreading through Crux Asteria.
 It manifested itself in the form of a troubling opportunity.
 An operative named Sellex approached Alzerid and Voz with a request.
 Sellex explained that the Anyx had secretly amassed an army and that an inevitable insurrection was already set in motion.
 Sellex requested an alliance with the Surge in exterminating the human population and letting the Surge take their rightful place as the rulers of the colony.
 Voz detested the idea and refused, but Alzerid was willing to listen.
 Voz demanded that no humans be harmed if the Surge were to have any involvement in such a scheme.
 Alzerid rationalized that if the Surge instead helped the humans evacuate it may save more lives regardless of what the Surge do.
 Sellex accepted the terms.

 Voz forced Dr. Abrams to evacuate before the fighting even started.
 Abrams alerted the Union, but the humans just weren’t prepared for the Anyx’s attack.
-The war was disastrous, but the casualties were far lower thanks in part the Surge’s evacuation effort.
-The Union still considered the Surge to be traitors for not helping them fight back against the Anyx.
+The war was disastrous, but the casualties were far lower thanks in part to the Surge’s evacuation effort.
+Nearly all humans viewed the incident as a coerced mutiny and the Union still consider the Surge to be traitors for not helping them fight back against the Anyx.

 The Surge remain the most well populated android race on the colony.
 Relations with the Union have improved somewhat over time, but are still tenuous at best.

 The architect of protocol 7 was a scientist named Dr. Lily Weston, a former member of the Union’s artificial intelligence team.
 Weston was a staunch advocate of android civil rights and found herself at odds with the direction of the Surge robotics programs (and later admitted she only joined the Union in hopes of influencing them toward a more ethical direction).
 She feared that focusing all of the Union’s resources on only making robots designed for war would lead to unethical standards for robotic mind development.
 Weston became increasingly frustrated with her inability to sway the Union in any positive way.
-In a defiant act intended to send a message to the powers above her, she wrote a simple, but powerful virus and infected a single Surge brawler unit with it.
-The brawler went berserk, inflicting massive damage to military property and taking down several other brawlers despite being vastly outnumbered.
+In a defiant act intended to send a message to the powers above her, she wrote a simple, but powerful virus that could influence the mind of android in ways the Union and Dr. Abrams were completely oblivious to.
+She uploaded the virus into a single S-35 Brawler unit, one of the latest Surge android soldiers.
+The S-35 went berserk, inflicting massive damage to military property and taking down several other brawlers despite being vastly outnumbered.
 At the time, it seemed miraculous that no humans were killed in the incident, but analysis of Weston’s code would later reveal that she intentionally made sure of this.

 Weston did not shy away from being responsible for the attack and was arrested immediately.
 She again tried to persuade the Union to rethink their ethics claiming that what she had demonstrated was only a fraction of the danger that could potentially lie ahead if robots continue to be primarily developed as weapons.
 Dr. Lionel Abrams intervened on her behalf and begged the Union not to punish her too severely.
 He did not condone what Weston had done, but explained how her actions had exposed a major flaw in the Surge’s security architecture – one that he swears even he would not have found.
 Abrams’ testimony held a particularly strong sway at the time, and as a result, Weston served no prison time.
 She was, however, stripped of her position, title, and access to every Union operated research facility on Crux Asteria and beyond.
 She was also barred from future employment with the Union in any capacity and registered as a known anarchist.